-How To Chase Unpaid Invoices
+How to chase unpaid invoices

 Legal proceedings - Taking your customer to court to enforce payment.

-It’s understandable that many businesses are reluctant to take some of these actions for fear of antagonizing a customer.
-But given the real threat of losing your business if invoices go unpaid, action is sensible - you just need to judge which will pay off best for you and your customer relationships.
+It’s understandable that many businesses are reluctant to take some of these actions for fear of antagonising a customer.
+Just one in five smaller firms has tried to apply late payment interest on an unpaid invoice, Zurich Insurance research shows.
+But given the real threat of losing your business if invoices go unpaid, action is sensible.

-After all, if you strong arm your customer into paying you, rather than taking the gentle approach, you may collect your payment, but it could be the last time you ever do business with them.

 Email chasing